offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 |-----------|-----|-------|-------|-------|-------|-------|-------|
 | Mass      | 0Da | 57D a | 71Da  | 128Da | 128Da | 199Da | 256Da |

 K and GA both have a mass of 128Da.
-Since, experimental spectrums don't distinguish between where masses come from, an experimental spectrum for this linear peptide will only have 1 entry for 128Da.
+Since experimental spectrums don't distinguish between where masses come from, an experimental spectrum for this linear peptide will only have 1 entry for 128Da.

 ```{note}
 The following section isn't from the Pevzner book or any online resources.
 I came up with it in an effort to solve the final assignment for Chapter 4 (the chapter on non-ribosomal peptide sequencing).
 As such, it might not be entirely correct / there may be better ways to do this.